Every state’s favourite fast food chain: the ultimate list

 Hawaii: Fresh Catch, Honolulu

 Diners say this small Hawaiian chain, with three branches across Honolulu, makes the greatest poke they’ve ever tasted.
-Fresh Catch is rated for its fresh fish and homemade sauces, as well as its colorful decor and casual atmosphere.
-The friendly staff will happily let you try lots of different samples, so that you can build your perfect poke bowl.
+Fresh Catch is rated for its fresh fish and house-made sauces, as well as its colorful interior and casual atmosphere.
+The friendly staff will happily let you try lots of different samples so that you can build your perfect poke bowl.
 Our advice?
 Don’t miss the salmon shoyu poke or the deep-fried ahi belly covered with creamy garlic butter.

 Idaho: Effies Tavern, Lewiston

 When it comes to burgers, Effies Tavern in Lewiston doesn't mess around.
-At this little hole-in-the-wall restaurant you'll find some of the biggest burgers you've ever seen, including a gargantuan eight-inch, one-pound patty that even those with the biggest appetites will struggle to finish.
-If that sounds like too much, the wickedly tasty burgers are also available in more manageable half portions.
+At this little hole-in-the-wall restaurant, you'll find some of the biggest burgers you've ever seen, including a gargantuan eight-inch, one-pound patty that even those with the biggest appetites will struggle to finish.
+If that sounds like too much, the wickedly tasty burgers are also available in more manageable half portions (pictured).
 Be sure to order some crispy finger steaks on the side.

 Illinois: Pequod's Pizza, Chicago and Morton Grove